Coinjar Review UK 2023 – Features, Fees, Pros & Cons Revealed

 - OMG Network

 As you can see from the above, there is a good blend of major cryptocurrencies and smaller, less liquid projects.
 However, there are some notable exceptions.
 For example, Coinjar does not allow you to buy Bitcoin Cash, EOS, Cardano, Binance Coin, or Ethereum Classic.
-These are top-15 cryptocurrencies that you’ll find at FCA broker eToro.

 So that you know which cryptocurrencies you can buy at the platform, in the next section of our Coinjar Review UK we are going to see what’s available on the provider’s digital exchange.